D4De/cnn-error-classifier/README.md

         ├── ...
         └── batchN
 ```
-At the top level of the repository `cnn-error-classifier` we have a `src` folder that contains all the files needed by the tool.
-The `requirements.txt` file and some other files that can be ignored in this section.
+At the top level of the repository `cnn-error-classifier`, we have a `src` folder containing all the files the tool needs.

-We need to create a new folder for each operator that we are targeting with the injections.
-Inside this directory, called `results_operator1` in the above example, we will create one folder for each batch of tests that we executed giving it the following structure.
+We must create a new folder for each operator we target with the injections.
+Inside this directory, called `results_operator1` in the above example, we will create one folder for each batch of tests we executed, giving it the following structure.
 ```
 batchX/
     └── test/